 Phil is also well known for his commitment to exceptional services for his constituents and for his popular community initiatives like his Passport Clinics, Community Shred Days, and the widely successful Hockey Night in Brantford which has raised over $500,000 to support local charities.

 Prior to entering politics, Phil owned and operated property development and construction companies that specialized in residential and commercial renovation work.
 In this capacity, he received numerous industry awards and served as President for both the Brantford and Ontario Home Builder’s Association.

-A lifelong resident of Brantford-Brant, Phil has demonstrated strong leadership and commitment to family, community and public service.
+A lifelong resident of Brant, Phil has demonstrated strong leadership and commitment to family, community and public service.
 He has served as Vice-Chair of the Brantford Police Services Board, Director of the Brantford Brant Regional Chamber of Commerce, Governor of Wilfrid Laurier University and Director and President of Lansdowne Children’s Centre.

 Phil attended Brantford Collegiate Institute, received his undergraduate degree from Wilfrid Laurier University in 1976 and completed graduate studies at Kent State University in Ohio on a hockey scholarship.

-He is married to Nancy, his wife of 40 years.
+He is married to Nancy, his wife of over 40 years.
 They have 4 beautiful children – Sarah, Jessica, Lauren & Jordan; along with 4 grandchildren – Julia, Maggie, Erica & Martin.